tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 contains a version supported by the client, the client can regard the ECH keys as securely replaced by the server.
 It SHOULD retry the handshake with a new transport connection, using the retry configurations supplied by the server.
+(Clients can implement a new transport connection in a way that best suits their deployment.
+For example, clients can reuse the same IP address when establishing the new transport connection or they can choose to use a different IP address if provided with options from DNS.
+ECH does not mandate any specific implementation choices when establishing this new connection.)
 The retry configurations may only be applied to the retry connection.
 The client MUST NOT use retry configurations for connections beyond the retry.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry configurations in order to identify the client in a subsequent ECH handshake.

 If none of the values provided in "retry_configs" contains a supported version, or an earlier TLS version was negotiated, the client can regard ECH as securely